 School of Historical and Philosophical Studies (SHAPS)

-Una McIlvenna is Hansen Lecturer in History.
+Una McIlvenna is Hansen Senior Lecturer in History.
 She works on the literary and cultural history of early modern Europe, specialising in balladry and the singing of news, the history of capital punishment, the history of emotions, and court studies.

 Charles Zika is Professorial Fellow in History, and Chief Investigator in the Australian Research Council Centre of Excellence for the History of Emotions.
 His research interests lie in the intersection of emotion, religion, visual culture and print in early modern Europe, and especially in its German-speaking territories.

 Peter McPhee was appointed to a Personal Chair in History at the University of Melbourne in 1993 and is now an Emeritus Professor.
 He has published widely on the history of eighteenth-century France, most recently Robespierre: a Revolutionary Life (Yale, 2012); and Liberty or Death: the French Revolution (Yale, 2016).

 Nat Cutter is a PhD candidate in History, researching the origins, experiences and influence of British expatriates in the seventeenth- and early eighteenth-century Maghreb.
 He is interested in cross-cultural engagement, diplomacy, social networks, news networks, material culture, evangelicalism, and piracy.

 Elizabeth Tunstall is a PhD candidate in History.
 Her focus is on the Elizabethan period of English history (1558-1603), specifically how the Elizabethan succession issue affected English political discourse relating to royal prerogative and government.
 Her research interests include royal history, political history, correspondence studies, diplomatic history, and art history.